About Jay Gentile

 Jay Gentile is an award-winning journalist, editor, and publisher with 20+ years of professional experience writing for and editing various newspapers, magazines, books, and websites.
 Jay is recognized as an expert in a wide array of topics including travel, music, entertainment, food/drink, and nightlife.

 Jay’s articles have appeared in The Washington Post, CNN Travel, VICE, The Guardian, Chicago Tribune, SPIN, Lonely Planet, Outside Magazine, Thrillist, Huffington Post, Frommer’s, The Telegraph, Paste Magazine, High Times, MSN, Baltimore Sun, Miami Herald, Orlando Sentinel, San Francisco Chronicle, Rough Guides, Chicago Reader, 5280 Magazine, Hemispheres, Alaska Beyond Magazine, Time Out Chicago, Vancouver Sun, Kansas City Star, Charlotte Observer, Atlanta Journal-Constitution, Sun-Times Media, AOL, Capital Gazette, Where Magazine, Marriott Traveler, Popdust and more.

+In 2022, Jay became Founder & CEO of SPACE_BAR Media LLC, a full-service freelance writing and advertising firm covering every space in today’s evolving media landscape from award-winning editorial to advertising sales.
 In addition to his work as a leading Chicago travel writer and Chicago freelance journalist, Jay is also the Publisher & Editor-In-Chief of Chicago INNERVIEW Magazine, a monthly print and online music publication he founded in 2003.
-In between interviewing artists from Arcade Fire to Ziggy Marley, Jay also manages and mentors a full staff of freelance writers in addition to his duties running all advertising sales and business operations for the publication.

 Jay previously worked as Senior Editor at Rundown.com, a daily email men’s magazine and city guide publisher with more than one million subscribers in 10 U.S. cities.
 Jay edited and managed the publication’s Chicago and Las Vegas editions, where he covered everything from events and new restaurant openings to travel pieces and entertainment profiles.

 In 2008, Jay was selected to cover the presidential campaign of Barack Obama for his magazine’s Political File.
 From the Democratic National Convention and the Inauguration to press conferences and trips with the president, Jay contributed features as a member of the traveling press.
 He also covered Congressional races and the governor’s office.